CZ-NIC/knot/doc/man_keymgr.rst

 The :program:`keymgr` utility serves for DNSSEC keys and KASP (Key And Signature Policy) management in Knot DNS server.
 The configuration is stored in a so called KASP database.
-The database is simply a directory on the file-system containing files in the JSON format.
+The database is simply a directory in the file-system containing files in the JSON format.

 The operations are organized into commands and subcommands.
-The command specifies the operation to be performed with the KASP database.
+A command specifies the operation to be performed with the KASP database.
 It is usually followed by named arguments.
-A special command **help** can be used to list available subcommands at that position.
-Listing of available command arguments is not supported yet.
+The special command **help** can be used to list available subcommands in that area.
+The listing of available command arguments is not supported yet.

-The command and argument names are parsed in a smart way.
-Only a beginning of the name can be specified and will be recognized.
-The specified part must be unique amongst the other names.
+Command and argument names are parsed in a smart way.
+Only a beginning of a name can be entered and it will be recognized.
+The specified part of a name must be unique amongst the other names.

 Global options
 ..............